-If you're new to farming (or 40 years old or younger), there are specific schemes aimed at helping you.
-Find out more about these below.
+If you’re new to farming (or 40 years old or younger), there are specific schemes aimed at helping you.
+Find out more abou available funding below.

 Throughout the year we conduct inspections at farms and businesses.
 These can be announced or unannounced.

 Inspections help safeguard the environment, the public, crop health and animal welfare, and make sure we meet our obligations for using European Commission money.

 If you fail an inspection, we may withdraw and reclaim funding you have received from us.
 You can find out more about inspections below.

 You can also find out what type of inspections you may face depending on funding you receive or the business you run using our inspections checker.